ztzhang/SoundSynth/README.md

 The script relies on GCC and CMake.
 We have tested it with GCC 6.3.0 and CMake 3.7.1.

 If you prefer to install the dependencies manually (e.g., you don't have sudo access), please refer to the [following sections](#manual-installation) for customized installation and usage.

+# Demo

+After auto installation, run

+`python online_synth/gen_sound.py -r 1000 101 4 1 2`.

+You will find the result in `result/scene-1000/obj-101-1/mat-4-2`.
+The generated audio should sound like [this](http://sound.csail.mit.edu/data/merged.wav)

+To render the corresponding video, you need to specify the path to blender in `gen_sound.py`.
+Then, the commnad

+`python online_synth/gen_sound.py 1000 101 4 1 2`

+will also render the physical process for you.

 # Usage